 - Begin gently switching the oil in and around your mouth.
 It doesn’t have to be a vigorous swish because you’ll be doing it for 5-20 minutes.
 Allow the oil to circulate your mouth, letting it seep through your teeth.
 No need to stand in place and stare in the mirror.
 You can get ready and walk around while doing this so time flies by.

 - The oil will double in size in your mouth, so don’t exceed more than 1 tablespoon.
 For some people, hard coconut oil is a bit unpalatable so try warming it up before.

-- After you are done, spit out the oil into a trash or your toilet.
-You want to avoid spitting into the sink because the oil will be full of toxins and actually clog your drain over-time.
+- After you are done, spit out the oil into the trash or your toilet.
+You want to avoid spitting into the sink because the oil will be full of toxins and actually clog your drain over time.

 - You also want to make sure you don’t swallow any of the oil because it’s filled with your toxicity.

 After spitting, rinse your mouth with warm salt water to gently kill any leftover bacteria.

 If 20 minutes of oil-pulling seems like mission impossible, don’t fret!

 Start with just one minute for the first few days.
 Maybe even 10 seconds is all you can handle with now.
 Working your way up to five minutes, then eventually 10.
 Maybe one day 20 minutes will happen or maybe you’ll learn how to do a handstand with one arm before that.
 It doesn’t matter as long as you’re practicing!

 Many people think you have to do it for 20 minutes or not do it at all, which is why they shy away from it.
 However, even just doing it for one minute is still beneficial.
 Ayurveda just says you can do it for up to 20 minutes but you won’t be arrested by the Ayurvedic police if you can’t swish oil in your mouth for the length of a television episode.

 Recommended Read: How to make Ayurveda work in your busy life